williamharmer-db/genie_space_migrator/README.md

 ## License

-This is utility script is provided for use with Databricks workspaces inside GSK.
+This is utility script is provided for use with Databricks workspaces